 Harlow falls off the sign, smashes onto the sidewalk in front of the club and dies from the impact in Joni’s arms

 Shaken, Joni returns to Frank.
 But when she sees him with another woman, she races back to Kandyland, only to be attacked by Roy.
 Frank arrives just in time.
 After a violent, bloody battle between the two men, Frank defeats Roy.
 Joni and Frank are now free to leave Kandyland.
 Together.

-Copyright ©2017 Movicorp Media.
-“Movicorp” and the angel logo are trademarks of Movicorp Media, Inc. All rights reserved.
+Copyright ©2023 Movicorp Media®.
+“Movicorp” and the angel logo are registered trademarks of Movicorp Media, Inc. All rights reserved.